-Serbia mining: Rough start at the largest pit of copper mine Bor9.
-February 2016. / Mining
+Serbia mining: Rough start at the largest pit of copper mine Bor, Mining

 In real winter, between planned objectives and lack of spare parts, miners from Krivelj will manage to deliver the projected 860.000 tons of ore with 2.100 tons of copper while trying to compensate for the set back in stripping, according to Milan Delić the manager of the pit.